troy-west/arche/README.md

 Arche-hugsql makes use of [HugSQL](https://www.hugsql.org/) to parse CQL prepared statements defined in CQL files, Strings or in a clojure map.
 It supports HugSQL [value parameters](https://www.hugsql.org/#param-value) and [identifier parameters](https://www.hugsql.org/#param-identifier).
 You can include the keywords in your CQL queries and the names will be properly quoted for you, automatically handling kebab cased keywords.

-The clq parsing is all done through the `prepared-statements` function.
+The cql parsing is all done through the `prepared-statements` function.
 This function produces a map of prepared statement Strings with the identifiers and values quoted.

 #### maps example